-Syllabuses for Texts & Technology courses may be found on the T&T website under the Curriculum > Syllabi section.
+Syllabuses for Texts & Technology courses may be found on the T&T website.
 Please contact the Texts & Technology office if you need assistance regarding courses and contacts in various departments across campus (TandT@ucf.edu, 407-823-2126).

 Practicum Experiences (Internships)